Social

 Agriculture & Biotechnology Research Section

-We have begun providing support on how to improve productivity and quality according to each farmer's situation, utilizing the experience gained while working at our natural rubber farm in Indonesia and the plantation technologies obtained from other natural rubber-producing countries.
+“We have begun providing support on how to improve productivity and quality according to each farmer's situation, utilizing the experience gained while working at our natural rubber farm in Indonesia and the farming technologies obtained from other natural rubber-producing countries.

 We were very impressed by the participants' eagerness to learn, and we hope to continue to provide guidance correspondingly.
 We are also planning to standardize the teaching methods and create a system that is tailored to each farmer's situation, with the aim of further expanding on the results of this guidance.
-We will continue to work diligently to achieve both a stable supply through increased productivity and an improved standard of living for farmers.
+We will continue to work diligently to achieve both a stable supply through increased productivity and an improved standard of living for farmers.”

 Projects with the Global Platform for Sustainable Natural Rubber (GPSNR)

-In addition to providing the donation to GPSNR’s capacity building projects, Bridgestone is a member of GPSNR’s Smallholder Representation and Capacity Building Working Group, which aims to provide effective support for smallholders and promote their voices in GPSNR.
+In addition to providing the donation to GPSNR’s capacity-building projects, Bridgestone is a member of GPSNR’s Smallholder Representation and Capacity Building Working Group, which aims to provide effective support for smallholders and promote their voices in GPSNR.
 To support the enhancement of smallholder capacity (increasing yield per hectare in a sustainable manner), Bridgestone is actively involved in the discussion around GPSNR’s Shared Responsibility Framework, discussing ways in which to build the most equitable financial distribution mechanism, share resources and knowledge, and recognize and award members’ efforts in enhancing natural rubber’s sustainability.

-Topic: Project Unnati (sustainable natural rubber project in Kerala, India)
+Project with Solidaridad: Project Unnati (sustainable natural rubber project in Kerala, India)

-• A 5-7% improvement in the overall quality of rubber sheets supplied by rubber producers.
+• A 5%-7% improvement in the overall quality of rubber sheets supplied by rubber producers

-• Identification and strengthening of 10 entrepreneurs for existing smoke houses and sheet preparation to support smaller cultivators.
+• Identification and strengthening of 10 entrepreneurs for existing smoke houses and sheet preparation to support smaller cultivators

-Key activities to improve the productivity of natural rubber:
+Key activities to improve the productivity of natural rubber

-Activities Purpose Farmers
+Activity Purpose Farmers

 supported

-#2: Promoting ancillary income and crop diversity through intercropping
+#3: Promoting ancillary income and crop diversity through intercropping

 #4: Introducing beekeeping to a women’s rubber farmer group

-#6: Strengthening farmers’ entrepreneurship through agroforestry
+#5: Strengthening farmers’ entrepreneurship through agroforestry and better use of land

-#7: Establishing demo plots for regenerative agricultural practices
+#6: Establishing demo plots for regenerative agricultural practices

 Fighting against rubber tree disease